-THE CONFERENCE COMMITTEE, OTHER COMMITTEES
+THE CONFERENCE COMMITTEE BUREAU, OTHER COMMITTEES

 AND WORKING GROUPS

-{THE STANDING COMMITTEE, THE CONFERENCE COMMITTEE AND SUBSIDIARY BODIES}
+THE STANDING COMMITTEE, THE CONFERENCE COMMITTEE BUREAU AND SUBSIDIARY BODIES

 The contents of this original rule have been reorganized as follows

-Rule 26 {Establishment of subsidiary bodies}
+Rule 256 Establishment of subsidiary bodies

 The voting members of the Standing Committee of the Convention shall constitute the Conference Committee, which shall also include the elected President, Alternate President, and Vice Presidents of the current meeting.
 Other Contracting Parties and permanent observers to the Standing Committee may attend meetings of the Conference Committee unless any member of the Standing Committee objects.
 Other observers may be invited to attend meetings of the Conference Committee, if required.
 The Conference Committee shall be chaired by the chairperson of the Standing Committee during the period previous to the current meeting.

-In addition to the Standing Committee of the Convention, the Scientific and Technical Review Panel, and the Conference Committee, the Conference of the Parties may establish other committees and working groups if it deems it necessary for the implementation of the Convention.
+In addition to the Standing Committee of the Convention, the Scientific and Technical Review Panel, and the Conference BureauCommittee, the Conference of the Parties may establish other committees and working groups if it deems it necessary for the implementation of the Convention.
 Where appropriate, meetings of these bodies shall be held in conjunction with meetings of the Conference of the Parties.
+Contracting Parties that are not voting representatives in the Standing Committee, its subgroups and working groups, and other subsidiary bodies may attend and participate in all sessions of such bodies, including any session that may be closed to observers from non-Contracting Party countries, International Organizations Partners, or others.

 The Conference Committee shall be comprised of the voting members of the Standing Committee of the Convention in addition to the elected President, Alternate President, and Vice Presidents of the current meeting.

-The Conference Committee shall meet at least once daily over the duration of the meeting to review progress of the meeting, including the draft of the report of the previous day prepared by the Secretariat, and to provide advice to the President in order to ensure the smooth development of the rest of the proceedings.
+The Conference Bureau Committee shall meet at least once daily over the duration of the meeting to review progress of the meeting, including the draft of the report of the previous day prepared by the Secretariat, and to provide advice to the President in order to ensure the smooth development of the rest of the proceedings.

-Other Contracting Parties and permanent observers to the Standing Committee may attend meetings of the Conference Committee unless any member of the Standing Committee objects.
-Other observers may be invited to attend meetings of the Conference Committee, or other closed meetings if required to assist proceedings.
+Other Contracting Parties and Permanent observers to the Standing Committee may attend meetings of the Conference Bureau Committee unless any Contracting Party member of the Standing Committee objects.
+The President may invite other observers may be invited that are not Contracting Parties to attend meetings of the Conference Bureau Committee, or other closed meetings if required to assist proceedings.

-The Conference Committee shall be chaired by the chairperson of the Standing Committee during the period previous to the current meeting.
+The Conference Bureau Committee shall be chaired by the chairperson of the Standing Committee during the period previous to the current meeting.

 The Conference of the Parties may decide that any subsidiary body may meet in the period between ordinary meetings.

-(a) Unless otherwise decided by the Conference of the Parties, the chairperson for each such Standing Committee {standing and subsidiary} body shall be elected by the Conference of the Parties{with due regard to equitable geographical representation}.
+(a) Unless otherwise decided by the Conference of the Parties, the chairperson for each such Standing Committee {standing and subsidiary body shall be elected by the Conference of the Parties{with due regard to equitable geographical representation}. and shall normally be subject to rotation among the regional groups.

-(b)The Conference of the Parties shall determine the matters to be considered by each such body and may authorize the President, upon the request of the chairperson of a body, to make adjustments to the allocation of work.
+(b)The Conference of the Parties shall determine the matters to be considered by each subsidiary such body and may authorize the President, upon the request of the chairperson of a subsidiary body, to make adjustments to the allocation of work.

+(c) Subsidiary bodies may not take decisions that would normally be taken by the Conference of the Parties, nor may subsidiary bodies alter or otherwise amend decisions or resolutions of the Conference of the Parties without the express prior authorisation of the Conference of the Parties.

 Subject to paragraph 4 5 of this rule, each body shall elect its own officers.
 No officer may be re-elected for a third consecutive term.